How can I resolve the ModuleNotFoundError on an Amazon SageMaker notebook that's running the Sparkmagic kernel?

 When you use pip to install the Python library on the notebook instance, the library is available only to the local notebook instance.
 To resolve the ModuleNotFoundError, install the library on the AWS Glue development endpoint or on each node of the EMR cluster.

-Note: If the code that uses the library doesn't need much computing power (for example, viewing results), you can use local mode ( %%local) to run the cell on the local notebook instance only.
-When you do this, you don't have to install the library on the remote cluster or development endpoint.
+Note: If the code that uses the library isn’t compute intensive, you can use local mode (%%local).
+Local mode runs the cell on the local notebook instance only.
+When using local mode, you don't have to install the library on the remote cluster or development endpoint.